Rockware Glass

 Rockware Glass is a UK company manufacturing glass containers.

 The company has a works at Doncaster, South Yorkshire, Worksop, Nottinghamshire, Knottingley West Yorkshire and Irvine, Scotland.
 Rockware became part of Ardagh Glass Group in 2006.

-Rockware's former works by the Grand Union Canal in Greenford, London, developed from W.A.Bailey's glassworks founded in 1900 and Purex lead works.
+Rockware's former works by the Grand Union Canal in Greenford, London, were developed from W.A.Bailey's glassworks, founded in 1900, and Purex lead works.
 By 1959 Rockware employed 1,220 people on a 14 hectare (35 acre) site.

 In 1968, Rockware acquired the former Forster's Glass Company of St Helens, Lancashire.

 The Greenford works closed in 1973 and is commemorated by Rockware Avenue.